ShebaMicrobiomeCenter/CORE/README.md

 The functions used through the code should all be available under the funcs/ directory (with some additional functions that were not eventually used here).
-Example data files are under the data/ subdirectory within the appropriate directory.

 ### Raw data is publicly available at the following: